mihai-negru/c-language-data-structures/Documentation/DOUBLE_LINKED_LIST.md

         scl_error_message(err);;
 ```

-These 3 functions can return either 0 if deletion was successfully or 1 if something went wrong.
-Some cases where functions may fail are:

-1. pointer to data is NULL or data value is not in the double linked list
-2. provided index is to large and gets out from list range
-3. list is empty and no element can be removed

-> **NOTE:** It is a good practise to embrace a if around deletion elements but you can do same pattern when inserting an element in the list.
+> **NOTE:** It is a good practise to embrace an if statement around deletion elements but you can do same pattern when inserting an element in the list.

 > **NOTE:** for dlist_erase, you can provide different left and right index even in a random form.
 For example if you will pass left and right index out of bound then the last element will be removed, if left index is greater than right one, they both will be swapped.